Shrimp Vindaloo Recipe (Prawn Vindaloo)

 Make The Curry

-Heat 4 tablespoon vegetable oil in a pan over medium-high heat.
+Step 5: Heat 4 tablespoon oil in a pan over medium-high heat.

 Oil heating in a pan.

-When the oil is hot, add 2 cups of chopped onions and fry till golden brown (10-12 minutes), stirring frequently.
+Step 6: When the oil is hot, add 2 cups of chopped onions and cook till golden brown (10-12 minutes), stirring frequently.

 Onions added to the pan.

-Add 1 cup tomato puree and the vindaloo paste that we made earlier to the pan and cook for 3-4 minutes.
+Step 7: Add 1 cup of tomato puree and the vindaloo paste you made earlier to the pan, then cook for 3-4 minutes.

 Tomato puree and vindaloo paste added to the pan.

-Stir in 1 teaspoon salt, 1 teaspoon turmeric powder, and 1 cup of water, and bring the curry to a boil.
+Step 8: Stir in the following ingredients and bring the curry to a boil.

 Salt, turmeric powder and water added to the pan.